jffcastro/AssetFlow/PROXY_SETUP.md

-# PricEmpire CORS Proxy Server
+# Pricempire CORS Proxy Server

 ## Problem
-The PricEmpire API doesn't allow direct browser requests due to CORS (Cross-Origin Resource Sharing) restrictions.
+The Pricempire API doesn't allow direct browser requests due to CORS (Cross-Origin Resource Sharing) restrictions.
 When attempting to fetch data directly from `https://api.pricempire.com` from a browser application running on `localhost`, you'll encounter this error:

 ```
 Access to fetch at 'https://api.pricempire.com/v4/trader/portfolios' from origin 'http://localhost:5500'